Skip to main content

 4. Store Application ID and Secret somewhere safe, we will need to use them in next step

 This section describes how to configure your custom values file.
 The default values.yaml is available here.
-Two examples are available at the end of this documentation:
+An example is available at the end of this documentation.

 note